MicrosoftDocs/dynamics-365-intelligent-order-management/topics/insights-reports.md

     For more information on how to customize Power BI reports, see [Customize reports guide](/dynamics365/customer-service/customize-reports)
 - **New page** - Select the plus symbol (**+**) at the bottom of the dashboard to create a new blank page to build your own dashboard of visual components.
 For instructions on how to add visual components to a dashboard page, see [Add visuals to a Power BI report](/power-bi/visuals/power-bi-report-add-visualizations-i?tabs=powerbi-desktop).

-The following example image shows a dashboard with edit controls (1), customization controls (2), and the new page control (3) highlighted.
+The following example image shows a dashboard highlighting edit controls (1), customization controls (2), and the new page control (3).

 ![Customize dashboard step 2](media/customize_dash_2.png)